mhatzl/embedded-runner/README.md

 # embedded-runner

-Cargo runner for embedded projects using [OpenOCD](https://openocd.org/).
+Cargo runner for embedded projects using [GDB](https://www.sourceware.org/gdb/) and [OpenOCD](https://openocd.org/).

+Ensure the GDB executable is either `arm-none-eabi-gdb` or set per environmental variable `GDB`.
+The OpenOCD executable `openocd` must be available on path.

 ## Usage